- Been to Dehradun? Please Rate it:

 Dehradun Travel Destination

-The Tibetan temple on Rajpur Road is a colourful Buddhist temple.
-15kms from Dehradun is the Santaula Devi temple.
+The Tibetan temple on Rajpur Road is a colourful Buddhist temple and 15kms from Dehradun is the Santaula Devi temple.
 While at Dehradun, you can undertake excursions to places like Lacchiwala, a beautiful picnic spot; Rajaji National Park which displays a variety of flora and fauna and Dakpathar which is located 45kms from Dehradun.
 Dehradun also hosts some important fairs of the region like Jhanda Fair, Tapkeshwar Fair, Laxmansidh Fair, Bissu Fair, Mahasu Devta Fair, and the Shaheed Veer Kesri Chandra Fair.

 The city of Dehradun has some lovely shopping complexes from where you can buy curios and woollen clothes.

 Dehradun is located in the Doon Valley in the foothills of the Himalayas nestled between two of India's mightiest rivers - the Ganges on the east and the Yamuna on the west.
 Famous for its picturesque landscape and pleasant climate Dehradun provides a gateway to the Garhwal region.
 It is well connected and in proximity to popular Himalayan tourist destinations such as Mussoorie, Nainital and Auli and the the holy cities of Haridwar and Rishikesh along with the Himalayan pilgrimage circuit of Char Dham.